Vacuum: Historical understanding

 The 17th century saw the first attempts to quantify measurements of partial vacuum.
 Evangelista Torricelli's mercury barometer of 1643 and Blaise Pascal's experiments both demonstrated a partial vacuum.

 In 1654, Otto von Guericke invented the first vacuum pump and conducted his famous Magdeburg hemispheres experiment, showing that, owing to atmospheric pressure outside the hemispheres, teams of horses could not separate two hemispheres from which the air had been partially evacuated.
 Robert Boyle improved Guericke's design and with the help of Robert Hooke further developed vacuum pump technology.
 Thereafter, research into the partial vacuum lapsed until 1850 when August Toepler invented the Toepler pump and in 1855 when Heinrich Geissler invented the mercury displacement pump, achieving a partial vacuum of about 10 Pa (0.1 Torr).
 A number of electrical properties become observable at this vacuum level, which renewed interest in further research.

 While outer space provides the most rarefied example of a naturally occurring partial vacuum, the heavens were originally thought to be seamlessly filled by a rigid indestructible material called aether.
 Borrowing somewhat from the pneuma of Stoic physics, aether came to be regarded as the rarefied air from which it took its name, (see Aether (mythology)).
 Early theories of light posited a ubiquitous terrestrial and celestial medium through which light propagated.
 Additionally, the concept informed Isaac Newton's explanations of both refraction and of radiant heat.
 19th century experiments into this luminiferous aether attempted to detect a minute drag on the Earth's orbit.
 While the Earth does, in fact, move through a relatively dense medium in comparison to that of interstellar space, the drag is so minuscule that it could not be detected.
 In 1912, astronomer Henry Pickering commented: "While the interstellar absorbing medium may be simply the ether, [it] is characteristic of a gas, and free gaseous molecules are certainly there".
 Thereafter, however, luminiferous aether was discarded.

 Later, in 1930, Paul Dirac proposed a model of the vacuum as an infinite sea of particles possessing negative energy, called the Dirac sea.
 This theory helped refine the predictions of his earlier formulated Dirac equation, and successfully predicted the existence of the positron, confirmed two years later.
 Werner Heisenberg's uncertainty principle, formulated in 1927, predicted a fundamental limit within which instantaneous position and momentum, or energy and time can be measured.
-This far reaching consequences also threatened whether the "emptiness" of space between particles exists.
+These far-reaching consequences also threatened whether the "emptiness" of space between particles exists.